alex-bellon/wikipedia/wikipedia.md

 ## Language

+### Grammar

+[Adjective Order](https://en.wikipedia.org/wiki/Adjective#Order) - In many languages, attributive adjectives usually occur in a specific order.
+In general, the adjective order in English can be summarised as: opinion, size, age or shape, colour, origin, material, purpose.
+This sequence (with age preceding shape) is sometimes referred to by the mnemonic OSASCOMP.

 ### Languages

 [Constructed Languages](https://en.wikipedia.org/wiki/Constructed_language) - A constructed language (sometimes called a conlang) is a language whose phonology, grammar, and vocabulary are, instead of having developed naturally, consciously devised for communication between intelligent beings, most commonly for use by humanoids.

 [Latin obscenity](https://en.wikipedia.org/wiki/Latin_obscenity) - the profane, indecent, or impolite vocabulary of Latin, and its uses.
 Words deemed obscene were described as obsc(a)ena (obscene, lewd, unfit for public use), or improba (improper, in poor taste, undignified).

 ### Poems